abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-IndirectMode.md

     ![](media/arc67.png "Confirm")

-     > **Note**: You may see a message "logs.json already exists already, do you want to overwrite it?
+     > **Note:** You may see a message "logs.json already exists already, do you want to overwrite it?
 (Y/N):", then enter `Y` to overwrite.
-Also if you see any **bypass server certificate check**, then please enter `y` to continue.
+Also, if you see any **bypass server certificate check**, then please enter `y` to continue.
 The data will be exported to this location: 'C:\Users\arcadmin\logs.json'

-1. Upload logs to an existing Azure monitor log analytics workspace:
+1. Upload logs to an existing Azure Monitor log analytics workspace:

     ```
     az arcdata dc upload  --path logs.json